Scovill Mfg. Co.

 American Annual of Photography and Photographic Times Almanac for 1892, The Scovill & Adams Co.
 (New York, NY), 1891, p.
 103

 How to Make Photographs and Descriptive Price List, The Scovill & Adams Co.
 (New York, NY), January 1892, p.
-33 (As the Pocket Bicycle)
+33 (As The Pocket Photographic Outfits for Bicyclists)